-The Petroleum and Natural Gas Engineering (PNGE) Department serves the state and the nation's fossil fuel industry by educating well-trained engineers for its industry, specific training for its personnel, and the technology for extraction and service for its constituents.
+The Department of Petroleum and Natural Gas Engineering serves the state and the nation's fossil fuel industry by educating well-trained engineers for its industry, specific training for its personnel, and the technology for extraction and service for its constituents.

-As such, the productivity of the Department is unusually high.
-Moreover, the superior quality of the Department as measured by its faculty, facilities, and publications and standing, is well known on both a national and an international level.
+The productivity of the Department is unusually high.
+The superior quality of the Department as measured by its faculty, facilities and publications and standing is well known on both a national and an international level.

 Indicative of the quality and the reputation of our program is the wealth of the Department's publications and externally funded research projects.
 With its state-of-the-art laboratories and internationally respected faculty, the Department helps solve many of the state and nation's unique oil and natural gas problems.
 Solving these problems enhances economic development.

-The WVU Petroleum and Natural Gas Engineering Department is a world leader in fluid flow through porous media, reservoir characterization and stimulation by computational intelligence, natural gas storage, multi-phasic flow in pipes, drilling and production engineering, and environmental remediation.
+The Department is a world leader in fluid flow through porous media, reservoir characterization and stimulation by computational intelligence, natural gas storage, multi-phasic flow in pipes, drilling and production engineering and environmental remediation.

 Marcellus Shale Research

 The Marcellus contains an estimated 487 trillion cubic feet of natural gas resources between 4,500 and 8,500 feet deep, making it the second largest single source of natural gas in the world.
-Responsible for 7,600 new jobs in West Virginia, and an infusion of $12 billion into the state in 2009 alone, the Marcellus has been characterized as the "gold rush" of the 21st century.
+The Marcellus has been characterized as the "gold rush" of the 21st century.

-West Virginia University has partnered with industry leaders, world-renowned research universities, and the Department of Energy on research projects focused on gas-producing shale; and every faculty member in the department is actively involved in shale-related research.
+West Virginia University has partnered with industry leaders, world-renowned research universities and the Department of Energy on research projects focused on gas-producing shale; every faculty member in the Department is actively involved in shale-related research.

-Central to research in the department is the new, state-of-the-art Marcellus Shale Laboratory run by Dr. Khashayar Aminian and Professor Ameri.
+Central to research in the Department is the new, state-of-the-art Marcellus Shale Laboratory run by professors Kashy Aminian and Sam Ameri.
 The laboratory features the latest in computer equipment designed for accurate measurements of the petrophysical properties of shale.

-"Accurate measurements of porosity and permeability of Marcellus Shale from fresh core samples...can provide a basis for us to better understand the characteristics of shale."
-Aminian says.
+"Accurate measurements of porosity and permeability of Marcellus Shale from fresh core samples ... can provide a basis for us to better understand the characteristics of shale," Aminian said.
 "This information is also needed for evaluating the potential for CO2 sequestration on Marcellus shale."
-Aminian also notes that capillary pressure measurements on core samples from shale along with geochemical analyses of water samples may provide valuable information to identify the potential source of dissolved solids in water.
+Aminian noted that capillary pressure measurements on core samples from shale along with geochemical analyses of water samples may provide valuable information to identify the potential source of dissolved solids in water.

 Drilling horizontal wells and hydraulic fracture stimulation can change and redistribute the initial in-situ stress field within the shale gas/oil reservoir and surrounding areas.
 The change in in-situ stress can lead to reactivation of existing faults and fractures.
 Different potential hazards and risks are related to this reactivation including hydraulic failure of cap rocks, i.e. reservoir fluid leakage to surroundings, failure of fracture treatment, wellbore instability in nearby wells and in severe cases surface subsidence and seismicity events.
 The change in in-situ stress field of the reservoir could be due to creating the fractures and fracture propagation inside the reservoir and also poroelastic effects due to fluid injection or production during hydraulic fracturing or reservoir production.
-Dr. Ebrahim Fathi's recent research is focused on Prediction of Fault Reactivation in Hydraulic Fracturing of Horizontal Wells in Shale Gas Reservoirs.
-Dr. Fathi is also heavily involved in developing theoretical models and experimental procedures to characterize Shale gas and Coalbed methane reservoirs, fluid dynamics in naturally occurring nano-porous materials using new Lattice Boltzmann simulation models, and Up-scaling of the fluid flow, transport and reaction processes in heterogeneous and anisotropic porous media.
+Ebrahim Fathi's recent research is focused on prediction of fault reactivation in hydraulic fracturing of horizontal wells in shale gas reservoirs.
+Fathi is also heavily involved in developing theoretical models and experimental procedures to characterize Shale gas and Coalbed methane reservoirs, fluid dynamics in naturally occurring nano-porous materials using new Lattice Boltzmann simulation models, and Up-scaling of the fluid flow, transport and reaction processes in heterogeneous and anisotropic porous media.

 The Marcellus Shale is potentially the largest energy-related discovery of our lifetimes.
-Whether through the determination of shale petrophysical properties, the investigation of wellbore stability, or the calculation of a reservoir's economic potential, the researchers at the Department of Petroleum and Natural Gas Engineering at West Virginia University are leading the way in shale research that will allow the United States to capitalize on the vast potential of this exceptional resource.
+Whether through the determination of shale petrophysical properties, the investigation of wellbore stability, or the calculation of a reservoir's economic potential, the researchers in the Department of Petroleum and Natural Gas Engineering at WVU are leading the way in shale research that will allow the United States to capitalize on the vast potential of this exceptional resource.

 The Department's research efforts focus on those technologies that will improve the recovery efficiency of both oil and natural gas from difficult-to-produce reservoirs in West Virginia and the world.
 Because natural gas has the potential to make a significantly larger contribution to both our nation's energy supply and its environmental goals, a major research emphasis will be placed on natural gas production and transportation, as well as environmental protection and remediation.
 The Department focuses its work on producing more fuel from fewer wells, with fewer spills from wells and pipelines.